Bob's Game

 Bob's Game (stylized as "bob's game") is a role-playing video game under development since 2003 or 2004 by independent video game developer Robert Pelloni.
 The project is most notable for the erratic behaviour of its developer, whose quest to get an official SDK for the Nintendo DS eventually escalated into a 30-day protest, vandalizing a store, an announcement of a competing console, and several crowdfunding campaigns, with Pelloni intermittently giving eccentric statements and interviews.

 Development

 Bob's Game was to be a 2D role-playing video game developed solely by Pelloni since 2004 for the Nintendo DS.
-According to an interview he gave to the Orlando Sentinel, Pelloni spent over five years and over 15,000 hours working on the game.
-The game was to feature over 200 characters and, according to the interview, "more gameplay than just about anything out there on the portable system."
-In August 2008, Pelloni posted a preview of the game on YouTube that had received over 100,000 views by September 15, 2008.
+According to an interview he gave to the Orlando Sentinel, Pelloni spent over five years and over 15,000 hours working on it.
+It was to feature over 200 characters and, according to the interview, "more gameplay than just about anything out there on the portable system."
+In August 2008, Pelloni posted a preview of it on YouTube that had received over 100,000 views by September 15, 2008.